davidemerson/nnix.com/readme.md

+# An http server and a gemini server
+(or at least a pile of configs for them)

-install nginx, git, scdoc, and go yum install nginx git scdoc go
+## install nginx, git, scdoc, and go
+yum install nginx git scdoc go

+## clone this repo to /web/nnix.com/

+## clone the capsule repo to /web/nnix.com/capsule

+## copy nginx.conf over
+cp /web/nnix.com/nginx.conf /etc/nginx/nginx.conf

-get your certbot certs
+## get your certbot certs
 certbot -d nnix.com -d www.nnix.com

-or renew your certbot certs
+## or renew your certbot certs
 certbot renew

-clone satellite from sources at https://sr.ht/~gsthnz/satellite/
+## clone satellite from sources at https://sr.ht/~gsthnz/satellite/

-two web directories, make them if you need to /nnix.com
-/capsule

-in the satellite directory,
+## in the satellite directory,
 make && make install

-run satellite using your config and background it satellite -c /nnix.com/satellite.toml &
+## move your service description for satellite to systemd
+cp /web/nnix.com/satellite.service /etc/systemd/system/

+## enable nginx and satellite
+systemctl enable nginx.service
+systemctl enable satellite.service

-copy crontab entries to /etc/crontab cat /nnix.com/crontab > /etc/crontab
+## copy crontab entries to the ec2-user crontab
+crontab -e (and paste)